Veritius/bevy_stardust/udp/protocol.md

 If the response code signals that the handshake should continue, this is the end of the packet.
 However, if the response code signals an error or other rejection reason, this is where the handshake ends.
 The listener may also include a human-readable disconnection reason, which will take up the rest of the packet.

+The equivalent of this is in TCP is the SYN/ACK packet sent by the server.

 #### Initiator response
 Assuming the listener accepts the connection, the initiator will send the third and final packet in the handshake protocol.
 This is the 'initiator response' where there can be two outcomes: the connection becomes fully established, or the connection is terminated.